benjamin-j-cooper/hybseq_target_enrichment_workflows/README.md

 >Alchemilla_colura@paralog_1
 ACCGG....

-For details of meaning of the SPAdpes contigs see [HybPiper](https://github.com/mossmatters/HybPiper/wiki/Paralogs)
+For details of SPAdpes contigs see [HybPiper](https://github.com/mossmatters/HybPiper/wiki/Paralogs)

 If other additional sequences are added to the fasta files (e.g. from reference genomes) make sure that those also have the "@" format.